Voting Rules for Accurate Democracy. Voting Systems. Rules Introduction. Political Quotations Quotes.

 “[P]olitical philosophers have long perceived electoral democracy itself as a partisan issue.
 [One] school of thought argues that every political government has partisans who are fundamentally against democratic values (in favor of property rights).” “[T]he movement towards capitalistic free markets and global economic integration require 'less' participatory government at the nation-state level... it's an economic reason, and a fundamental one.”

-[They] “would also prefer 'limited government' - and thus would also tend to advocate the curtailment of democratic politics and the role of government....
+[They] “would also prefer 'limited government' – and thus would also tend to advocate the curtailment of democratic politics and the role of government. ...
 Isn't this what the [U.S. Constitution's] Framers argued?”

-Early Democracy and Mathematics
+Early Democracy, Logic and Mathematics

-from Mathematics Teaching and Political Freedom: the unnoticed connection by Colin Hannaford
+from, Mathematics Teaching and Political Freedom: the unnoticed connection by Colin Hannaford

-“Democracy can be understood as a science - fundamentally of mathematics; and also as philosophy or religion (depending on whether one sees that it has a spiritual basis of not) that acts not to separate people but to join them.
+“Democracy can be understood as a science – fundamentally of mathematics; and also as philosophy or religion (depending on whether one sees that it has a spiritual basis or not) that acts not to separate people but to join them.

 “The original purpose of mathematics teaching... is unknown to all but a handful of classical historians.
 They know that the style of argument on which mathematics depends was always intended to give more political freedom to ordinary people, to increase their confidence in democracy.
 Its purpose is to persuade people to accept logical truths freely and voluntarily, not to be bullied or oppressed by dogma or dogmatists to accept their ideas as absolute truths.